roy-corentin/roy-corentin/README.md

 👋 Hey there, code wanderer!

-👨‍💻 I'm always tinkering and experimenting in the realms of C++, C, Ruby, Crystal, Elixir, Python, etc...
+👨‍💻 I'm always tinkering and experimenting in the realms of C++, C, Ruby, Crystal, Elixir, Zig, Python, etc...
 I adore unraveling the mysteries of these languages, constantly sharpening my skills to conjure wonders.

 🧠 Delve into my realm to uncover the secrets of my Emacs configuration and dotfiles.
 It's a playground of efficiency and power, evolving as I weave new enchantments.